The Most Commonly Searched Questions About the Second Trimester of Pregnancy

 Written by: Rocky Epstein and Ashley Lawrence

-During the second trimester (weeks 14-27 of pregnancy), you’ll begin to notice significant changes in your physical appearance and find yourself wanting to learn more about your baby and how best to stay healthy for two (or more!).
+During the second trimester (14-27 weeks), you’ll begin to notice significant changes in your physical appearance and find yourself wanting to learn more about your baby and how best to stay healthy for two (or more!).
 It’s natural to find yourself asking more and more questions.
 Don’t rely on the internet for answers!

 In this second installment of a four-part video series, Justine Reilly, MD, an obstetrician-gynecologist in Women’s Health, a clinical partnership between Ascension Seton and UT Health Austin, answers the most commonly searched questions about the second trimester of pregnancy.

 “During the second trimester, the baby starts as the size of a lemon and grows substantially in length and in weight,” explains Dr. Reilly.
 “At this point, your body also starts to change with the growing baby.
 Your uterus and your abdomen are going to start to get a little bit bigger, and by 20 weeks, the baby’s up to your belly button.
 Weeks 14 to 27, or the second trimester, is when people really start to show.
 With that comes a lot of hormonal changes of pregnancy, and a lot of those symptoms are normal.”

 “It’s a common misconception that people think they should be ‘eating for two’,” shares Dr. Reilly.
 “I actually tell my patients that you should just be eating twice as healthy.
 Typically, the recommendation is to increase your caloric intake by about 350 calories per day.
 This is about a glass of milk and a half of a sandwich or a bowl of oatmeal and a banana.
 So it’s not significantly much.
 Obviously, that’s twice that for twins and so on in multiple pregnancies.”